univention/ucs-school/doc/kelvin/docs/resource-schools.rst

    :escape: '

-    "dn", "string", "The DN of the OU in LDAP.", "read only" "name", "string", "The name of the school (technically: the name of the OU).", "read only" "url", "URL", "The URL of the role object in the UCS\@school Kelvin API.", "read only" "administrative_servers", "list", "List of DNs of servers for the administrative school network.", "" "class_share_file_server", "string", "DN of server with the class shares.", "if unset: the schools educational server DN" "dc_name", "string", "Hostname of the schools educational server.", "" "dc_name_administrative", "string", "Hostname of the schools administrative server.", "" "display_name", "string", "The name of the school (for views).", "" "educational_servers", "list", "List of DNs of servers for the educational school network.", "" "home_share_file_server", "string", "DN of server with the home shares.", "if unset: the schools educational server DN" "ucsschool_roles", "list", "List of roles the OU has.
+    "dn", "string", "The DN of the OU in LDAP.", "read only" "url", "URL", "The URL of the role object in the UCS\@school Kelvin API.", "read only" "ucsschool_roles", "list", "List of roles the OU has.
 Format is ``ROLE:CONTEXT_TYPE:CONTEXT``, for example: ``['"'school:school:gym1'"']``.", "auto-managed by system, setting and changing discouraged"
+    "name", "string", "The name of the school (technically: the name of the OU).", "read only" "display_name", "string", "The name of the school (for views).", "" "educational_servers", "list", "List of server host names for the educational school network.", "(*)" "administrative_servers", "list", "List of server host names for the administrative school network.", "(*)" "class_share_file_server", "string", "Host name of server with the class shares.", "if unset: the schools educational server, (*)"
+    "home_share_file_server", "string", "Host name of server with the home shares.", "if unset: the schools educational server, (*)"

+(*) **API CHANGE**: before version ``1.4.0`` this was a DN or list of DNs

 List / Search
 -------------